Get insider access

 7. Best Budget Mouse For Gaming

 The best budget mouse for gaming we've tested is the Logitech G305 LIGHTSPEED.
-Depending on what region of the world you live in, this mouse may be called the Logitech G304 LIGHTSPEED, but they're the same mouse.
+Depending on the region of the world you live in, this mouse may be called the Logitech G304 LIGHTSPEED, but they're the same mouse.
 It's a gaming mouse on paper, but it's also one of the best general-use wireless mice we've tested at this price point.
 While it has impressive sensor performance and click latency, you don't need to be a gamer to appreciate what this mouse offers.
 Its build quality is great and resembles that of more premium-priced Logitech options.
 It also has a subdued look that blends seamlessly in professional settings or home desktops.
 It also comes in several colors to match your current decor or add flair.
 It also features dedicated side buttons that can be used for quick back and forward navigation.

 This mouse has a somewhat egg-like shape that's comfortable for nearly all hand sizes, so it's easy to slip into laptop bags or pockets for use on the go.
 It uses Logitech's LIGHTSPEED USB receiver to connect wirelessly and has an advertised battery life of over 250 hours using a single AA battery.
 There's also a small slot to store the USB receiver inside the mouse, so you don't lose it in transit.
 It's heavier than many recent gaming-oriented releases, but this is only an issue for gamers who exclusively play fast-paced, reaction-based games.
 Altogether, given its versatility and unmatched price to performance, this mouse remains one of the best all-around options on the market.